ethereum/ethereum-org-website/src/content/developers/docs/consensus-mechanisms/pos/faqs/index.md

 ## Is proof-of-stake energy efficient? {#is-pos-energy-efficient}

 Yes.
-Nodes on a proof-of-stake network do not use much energy at all.
-A recent third-party study concluded that the entire proof-of-stake Ethereum network consumes around 0.0026 TWh/yr - about 13,000x less than is consumed by gaming in the US alone.
+Nodes on a proof-of-stake network use a tiny amount of energy.
+A third-party study concluded that the entire proof-of-stake Ethereum network consumes around 0.0026 TWh/yr - about 13,000x less than gaming in the US alone.

 - [More on Ethereum's energy consumption](/energy-consumption/).